 Dear Graduate Students,

-The message below includes information relevant to both new incoming graduate students and those who will be continuing on as students in Spring 2023.
-Please review the information below carefully and reach out with any questions you may have.
-If you have not done so already, please be sure to enroll in classes prior to the start of the semester*, which begins January 17.
+As we approach the end of the spring semester, I am reaching out to you with information regarding Fall 2023 enrollment.
+The email below includes information relevant to both new, incoming graduate students and those who will be continuing on as students in Fall 2023.
+If you have not done so already, please be sure to enroll in classes prior to the start of the semester*, which begins August 28.

 *Students who are using an employee tuition waiver should follow the timeline associated with their waiver.

 Departments and programs may have more specific guidance for new students on what courses they should be enrolling in.
 Students should reach out to the program or their academic advisor for guidance on which courses they should enroll in during their first semester.
 (This information may also be available on the program’s website.)